thasso/pyjip/docs/source/index.rst

     $> jip jobs

-Take a look at the `JIP command line wrapper <cli>` that conatins a list of all available JIP commands.
+Take a look at the `JIP command line wrapper <cli>` that contains a list of all available JIP commands.

 Write a JIP Script